-We would love to have an opportunity to help you and your church “make disciples who make disciples.”
-In a nutshell, this is our definition of a Kingdom Laborer, all in the spirit of the apostle Paul's disciplemaking ministry: "and what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 Timothy 2:2).
+We would love to have an opportunity to help you and your church “make disciples who make disciples”—Christlike disciplemakers!
+This is clearly evident in the apostle Paul's disciplemaking ministry, as he reflects to his young protoge Timothy: "and what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 Timothy 2:2).

 Here’s what we focus on in “Discipling Others”: